 Health Reform and You

 Additionally, the government’s Medicaid program is being expanded in approving states under the ACA, and uninsured people now have access to health insurance through state, or federally-operated insurance marketplaces or “exchanges.”
 For those who qualify, the law makes financial assistance available to purchase health insurance.

 The ACA impacts individuals differently depending on their current status of health insurance coverage, such as whether they are uninsured or are already covered under an employer’s insurance plan, other private insurance, Medicare or Medicaid.

 For more information about the Affordable Care Act, insurance marketplaces, Medicaid expansion, financial assistance and the impact of health reform on businesses, follow the links below.

 Health Insurance Marketplaces

 Health insurance marketplaces, or “exchanges,” are available online, by phone, or through a person trained and certified to help you enroll in a plan.
 In the marketplaces, plans compete with each other, ideally providing consumers with the most competitive premiums.
-The open enrollment period for the 2015 benefit year begins on Nov.
-15, 2014 and extends through Feb.
-15, 2015.
+For 2016, open enrollment will begin in the fall.

 A key provision of the ACA is the expansion of Medicaid, a government health insurance program for low-income people, to those earning up to 138 percent of federal poverty guidelines.
 States have the ability to choose whether to expand their Medicaid programs under the act.
 In approving states, uninsured people who qualify for enrollment under the expansion of Medicaid have access to extended health coverage.

 To help with compliance under the individual mandate to purchase health insurance, a significant number of Americans are eligible for financial assistance through the ACA.
 Consumers can learn about the assistance they qualify for so they can receive the greatest financial help toward buying health insurance coverage.

 Please follow the links below for more information about health reform and its impacts.